MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 * Deploy the model to a self-hosted managed compute.
 * Grant permissions to the endpoint.
-* Send test data to the model, receive and interpret results
+* Send test data to the model, receive, and interpret results

 ## MedImageParse - prompt-based segmentation of medical images
 Biomedical image analysis is crucial for discovery in fields like cell biology, pathology, and radiology.
 Traditionally, tasks such as segmentation, detection, and recognition of relevant objects have been addressed separately, which can limit the overall effectiveness of image analysis.
 MedImageParse unifies these tasks through image parsing, jointly conducting segmentation, detection, and recognition across numerous object types and imaging modalities.
 By leveraging the interdependencies among these subtasks—such as the semantic labels of segmented objects—the model enhances accuracy and enables novel applications.
 For instance, it allows users to segment all relevant objects in an image using a simple text prompt, eliminating the need to manually specify bounding boxes for each object.

-The image below shows the conceptual architecture of the MedImageParse model where an image embedding model is augmented with a task adaptation layer to produce segmentation masks and textual descriptions.
+The following image shows the conceptual architecture of the MedImageParse model where an image embedding model is augmented with a task adaptation layer to produce segmentation masks and textual descriptions.

 :::image type="content" source="../../media/how-to/healthcare-ai/medimageparse-flow.gif" alt-text="Animation of data flow through MedImageParse model showing image coming through the model paired with a task adaptor, and turning into a set of segmentation masks":::